LuisaCampanhaH/LuisaCampanhaH/README.md

 I'm **Luisa Campanha**, a fullstack developer in training passionate about building things that actually work — from the database all the way to the UI.
 I believe well-written code is code that others can read, maintain, and evolve.

-Currently focused on mastering the modern fullstack: **TypeScript, React/Next.js, Node.js, Spring Boot** and data analysis with **Python**.
+Currently focused on mastering the modern fullstack: **TypeScript, React/Next.js, Node.js, Spring Boot**

 <br>